VolkanSah/GPT-Security-Best-Practices/README.md

 $inputText = $_POST['input'];

-// Process the input and send a request to ChatGPT
+// Process the input and send a request to GPT

 // Return the response to the front-end
 ```